Guggenheim Museum Bilbao – Frank O. Gehry

 The museum’s spaces are organized around a large central atrium, a futuristic cavern filled with daylight entering from an array of large glazed openings and skylights.

-Distributed on three floors, the museum’s twenty galleries are connected by a network of bridges, corridors, elevators, and stairs.
+Distributed on three floors, the museum’s twenty galleries are connected by bridges, corridors, elevators, and stairs.

 While the building exterior, the atrium, and some of the galleries on the ground floor are characterized by complex geometries, curvilinear forms, and large use of daylight, most exhibition spaces are rather simple and more traditional “white boxes” without openings or views towards the outside.